Jaffer-sadiq/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

     ![](../images/dp300-lab3-img12.png)

     >**Note:** These users are created in the scope of the AdventureWorksLT database.
-Next you will create a custom role and add the users to it.
+Next, you will create a custom role and add the users to it.

 1. Execute the following T-SQL in the same query window.